Staff Selection Commission: Headquarters

-Staff Selection Commission has its headquarters located at New Delhi.
+Staff Selection Commission has its headquarters located at CGO Complex in New Delhi.
 At present, it has seven Regional offices at Prayagraj, Mumbai, Kolkata, Guwahati, Chennai, Bangalore and New Delhi.
-It also has two Sub- Regional offices at Raipur and Chandigarh.
+It also has two Sub-regional offices at Raipur and Chandigarh.

+Each regional office is headed by a Regional Director and each Sub-Regional office is headed by a Deputy Director.

+Regional Offices

+Functions

+The Function of the commission are as follows: